- The only public-voted for award is the first category to be revealed for the Virgin Media British Academy Television Awards

 T 0207 299 4254

-Our interactive TV service brings live TV, thousands of hours of on-demand programming and the best apps and games to customers through a set-top box, as well as on-the-go through tablets and smartphones.
+Today, the business delivers award-winning broadband and WiFi connectivity to homes as well as providing a connected entertainment service.
+This brings together live TV, thousands of hours of on-demand programming and a wide-selection of apps to customers through a set-top box and on-the-go through tablets and smartphones.